How Loretta Lynn, country music and a rural Republican tide changed U.S. politics

 On that occasion, referring to one of her own signature songs ("You're Looking at Country"), Lynn told the crowd and the cameras that looking at Bush was "looking at country."
 And in case there was any doubt, she leaned into the microphone and proclaimed: "I know George Bush, and he is country."

 That provoked a few smiles and much head scratching at the time.
-Bush had been born in New England and raised in Washington, D.C., as the son of a senator from Connecticut, Bush went from a super-elite private prep school to Yale.
-After Navy service and a few years in Midland, Texas, setting up an oil business, he moved to the Silk Stocking section of Houston and from there back to Washington, where he was a member of Congress, director of the CIA, chairman of the Republican Party and Ronald Reagan's vice president.
-(She later also campaigned for his son, George W. Bush.)
+Bush had been born in New England and raised in Washington, D.C., the son of a senator from Connecticut.
+Bush went from a super-elite private prep school to Yale, and after Navy service and a few years in Midland, Texas, setting up an oil business, he moved to a well-heeled part of Houston and from there back to Washington as a member of Congress, director of the CIA, chairman of the Republican Party and Ronald Reagan's vice president.

-Of course, the senior Bush had spent much of 1988 doing his best to earn Lynn's description, getting photographed driving a truck and professing his deep love of deep-fried pork rinds.
+Whether Lynn's description fit him or not, Bush spent much of 1988 doing his best to earn it — getting photographed driving a truck and professing his deep love of deep-fried pork rinds.

-But none of that really mattered.
+But none of that was what really mattered.
 If Loretta Lynn said Bush was country, in a sense, he was.
 She was not inventing a false biography for him; she was communicating a certain shared faith with her audience.
 She was telling them Bush would act as their guardian, defending what her fans regarded as America (and certainly doing that better than that year's Democratic nominee, Michael Dukakis, the technocratic governor of Massachusetts).
+Lynn later campaigned for the second President Bush, George W. Bush.

+Of course no one country singer, no matter how beloved, could confer the presidency on Bush or any other candidate — not in 1988 or in any other year.
+But the motivations behind Lynn's endorsement mattered because they expressed changes underway over a period of years in agricultural America and among middle-class voters who worked for wages and did not have a college degree.

+George Vecsey, the New York Times writer who collaborated on the memoir, Coal Miner's Daughter (the basis for the film by that name), reports that Lynn inherited some of that FDR worship from her father.

 There's been a hearkening to heritage in both music and politics